armiiller/incident-response-docs/docs/oncall/being_oncall.md

     * Have your laptop and Internet with you (office, home, a MiFi dongle, a phone with a tethering plan, etc).
         * Have a way to charge your MiFi.
     * Team alert escalation happens within 5 minutes, set/stagger your notification timeouts (push, SMS, phone...) accordingly.
-        * Make sure PagerDuty texts and calls can [bypass your "Do Not Disturb" settings](https://support.pagerduty.com/hc/en-us/articles/202828870-Phone-numbers-notifications-are-sent-from).
+        * Make sure PagerTree texts and calls can [bypass your "Do Not Disturb" settings](https://support.pagertree.com/hc/en-us/articles/202828870-Phone-numbers-notifications-are-sent-from).
     * Be prepared (environment is set up, a current working copy of the necessary repos is local and functioning, you have configured and tested environments on workstations, your credentials for third-party services are current and so on...)
     * Read our Incident Response documentation (that's this!) to understand how we handle serious incidents, what the different roles and methods of communication are, etc.
     * Be aware of your upcoming on-call time (primary, backup) and arrange swaps around travel, vacations, appointments etc.